Primal dual methods for Wasserstein gradient flows

 We allow the choice of $\delta_i$ to vary for each of the above constraints.
 However, when the desired exact solution is sufficiently smooth, the optimal choice of $\delta_i$ for a second order discretization of the spatial and temporal derivatives is

-In Figure \ref{fig:optimaldelta}, we demonstrate that choosing $\delta_i$ in this way (as opposed to choosing it much smaller, as has been considered in previous work \cite{PPO14}) allows the numerical method to converge in fewer iterations, without sacrificing accuracy.
+where $\tau >0$ is the size of the timestep in the outer time discretization; see equations (\ref{eqn:JKO-000}-\ref{2nd}).
+As we will demonstrate in Figure \ref{fig:optimaldelta} of our numerics section, relaxing the PDE constraint accelerates convergence to a minimizer of the fully discrete Problem \ref{ddynamicJKO} without any loss of accuracy with respect to the exact continuum solution.

-Finally, note that while the discrete PDE constraint (\ref{BB81}) automatically enforces the mass constraint (first equation in (\ref{BB82})) up to order $\delta_1^2 + \delta_2^2$, we choose to impose the mass constraint separately.
-This leads to better performance in examples where the exact solution is not smooth enough to satisfy the discrete PDE constraint up to a high order of accuracy but imposing a stricter mass constraint leads to a higher quality numerical solution.
-(See Figure \ref{fig:palace}.) \end{remark}
+Finally, note that while the discrete PDE constraint (\ref{BB81}) automatically enforces the mass constraint up to order $\delta_1^2 + \delta_2^2$, we choose to impose the mass constraint separately via the first equation in (\ref{BB82}).
+This leads to better performance in examples where the exact solution is not smooth enough to satisfy the discrete PDE constraint up to a high order of accuracy but imposing a stricter mass constraint leads to a higher quality numerical solution; see Figure \ref{fig:palace}. \end{remark}

 Under sufficient hypotheses on the discrete energy $\energy^h$ and the initial data $\rho_0^h$, minimizers of Problem \ref{ddynamicJKO} exist; see Theorem \ref{minimizersexist}.
 Furthermore, this discrete dynamic JKO scheme preserves the energy decreasing property of the original JKO scheme.
 To see this, note that, given an energy $\energy^h$, time step $\tau>0$, and initial data $(\rho_0^h)_j$ we may define the fully discrete proximal map by